-patent statistics, bibliometrics, value and benefits of patents and metho of empirical research. dological p orinciples Name Patricia HELMICH Gender F Short CV / description of work ex- perience relevant to the project description of work experience relevant to Science) and the Saarland University (Bachelor of Science).
-Since Januar 2016 she has been working as a researcher in the Competence Center Policy - Industry - Innovation at the Fraunhofer Institute for Systems and Innovation Research ISI in Karlsruhe.
-Name Oliver ROTHENGATTER Gender M Short CV / description of work ex- perience relevant to the project nical University Karlsruhe.
-From October 2004 until February 2007 he was a student assistant in the Competence Center Policy and Regions at the Fraunhofer Institute for Systems and Innovation Research ISI in Karlsruhe.
-He has been employed here since September 2007 as a member of the research team in the Business Unit Innovation Indicators.
-Name Jakob EDLER Gender M Short CV / description of work ex- perience relevant to the project JaKob Edler is Professor of Innovation Policy and Strategy at the A Business School, University of Manchester and executive director of institute.
-Jakob's research interests lie in the analysis and conceptualisation of go in science and innovation.
-He works on the impact of science and inno currently leading an EU funded project to analyse evaluation practice in tion policy, and has been the main lead for the database SIPER.
-Ano recent years has been on demand side innovation policy and public protion.
-Further, Jakob has worked on the conceptualisation of governance systems and governance of responsible research and innovation as well sation of research and innovation activities and related governance and p is elected member of the German National Academy for Science (Acatech), member of the Austrian Council for Research and Technologand member of the Royal Society for the Encouragement of Arts, Man merce.
-Since June 2016 Jakob is President of the association of 17 institution policy EU-SPRI FORUM. vernance are vation policy science and ther major curement of the of socio-las on interrupolicy issue and Engogical Develufactures are nd policy cy and is l innova- focus in f innova- technical nationali- s.
+statistics, bibliometrics, value and benefits of patents and methodologic pirical research. cal principle es of em- Name Patricia HELMICH Gender F Short CV / description of work ex- perience rel- evant to the project Patricia Helmich studied Computational Linguistics at the University of Science) and the Saarland University (Bachelor of Science).
+Since Seen working as a researcher in the Competence Center Policy - Industr Fraunhofer Institute for Systems and Innovation Research ISI in Karlsr Januar 2016 y - Innovat 5 she has Name Oliver ROTHENGATTER Gender M Short CV / description of work ex- perience rel- evant to the project Oliver Rothengatter studied economics at the Freie Universität (FU) E nical University Karlsruhe.
+From October 2004 until February 2007 he tant in the Competence Center Policy and Regions at the Fraunhofer I and Innovation Research ISI in Karlsruhe.
+He has been employed he 2007 as a member of the research team in the Business Unit Innovation was a stude nstitute for ere since Se ent assis- Systems eptember Name Jakob EDLER Gender M Short CV / description of work ex- perience rel- evant to the project JaKob Edler is Professor of Innovation Policy and Strategy at the Alliand ness School, University of Manchester and executive director of the Frat Jakob's research interests lie in the analysis and conceptualisation of go in science and innovation.
+He works on the impact of science and inno currently leading an EU funded project to analyse evaluation practice vation policy, and has been the main lead for the database SIPER.
+And recent years has been on demand side innovation policy and public protion.
+Further, Jakob has worked on the conceptualisation of governance systems and governance of responsible research and innovation as well isation of research and innovation activities and related governance and is elected member of the German National Academy for Science (Acatech), member of the Austrian Council for Research and Technologand member of the Royal Society for the Encouragement of Arts, Manmerce.
+Since June 2016 Jakob is President of the association of 17 is and innovation policy EU-SPRI FORUM. unhofer ISI vernance and vation policition science and ther major curement of the of socio- as on interpolicy issues the and Engogical Development of the policy issues the and Engogical Development of the policy issues the and Engogical Development of the policy is the policy in the policy is the policy in the policy is the policy in the policy in the policy in the policy is the policy in th institute.
+Ind policy cy and is and inno- focus in f innova- technical national- es.
 Jakob gineering elopment nd Com-

-Relevant publications, and/or products, services Title of publication Journal Year Author Composition of inventor teams and technological progress - The role of collaboration between academia and industry Research Policy 44 (7), 1360-1375 2015 Dornbusch, F., Neuhäusler, P. The economic impacts of computer- implemented inventions at the European Pa- tent Office 4IP Council, Fraunho- fer ISI 2015 Frietsch, R., Neuhäusler, P., Melullis, KJ., Rothengatter, O., Conchi, S. Transnational Patents and International Markets Scientometrics 82, 185-200 2010 Frietsch, R., Schmoch, U. Patent Families as Macro Level Patent Value Indicators: Applying Weights to Account for Market Differences Scientometrics 96, 27-49 2010 Neuhäusler, P., Frietsch, R.
+Relevant publications, and/or products, services Title of publication Journal Year Author Composition of inventor teams and technological progress - The role of collaboration between academia and industry Research Policy 44 (7), 1360-1375 2015 Dornbusch, F., Neuhäusler, P. The economic impacts of computer-implemented inventions at the European Patent Office 4IP Council, Fraunhofer ISI 2015 Frietsch, R., Neuhäusler, P., Melullis, KJ., Rothengatter, O., Conchi, S. Transnational Patents and International Markets Scientometrics 82, 185-200 2010 Frietsch, R., Schmoch, U. Patent Families as Macro Level Patent Value Indicators: Applying Weights to Account for Market Differences Scientometrics 96, 27-49 2010 Neuhäusler, P., Frietsch, R.